irtika98/smart-biosensor/README.md

 ![50 iu/ml](https://i.ibb.co/37GBVz1/image.png)

 The image processing of ROI also gives pretty satisfying results.
-The T_strip/C_strip intensity ratio shows an increasing trend with increasing concentrations, which is a desired out come.
-Plotting the `concentration vs T/C ratio  plot` plot we get a nearly linear relation.
+The T_strip/C_strip intensity ratio shows an increasing trend with increasing concentrations, which is a desired outcome.
+The concentration vs T/C ratio plot plot shows a nearly linear relation.

 ### **T/C intensity ratio**